kiitanolu44/PyDE/README.md

 ## Overview

 This repository contains a growing collection of standalone projects and code samples that demonstrate my work with Python for data engineering.
-Each project is organized into its own folder with:
+Each project is organised into its own folder with:

 - Code (scripts, notebooks, modules)
 - Documentation (README, comments)